marcottelab/cfmsflow/README.md

 - Finding too few or too many proteins in the clustered output, run just step 5, increasing or decreasing the fdr_cutoff value.

+### Troubleshooting

+- First, check for any messages about missing parameters printed to screen

+- Confirm that formats of input files match example_input files

+Failure at TPOT training:cfmsinfer_scan

+"RuntimeError: There was an error in the TPOT optimization process.
+This could be because the data was not formatted properly (e.g. nan values became a third class) or because data for a regression problem was provided to the TPOTClassifier object.
+Please make sure you passed the data to TPOT correctly."

+Change to the stated work directory and confirm that training matrix contains both positive ",1.0," and negative ",-1.0," in the second to last column.

 ## Parameters